Sydney-Informatics-Hub/geopython/01a-fundamentals.md

 Cells like the above are the expected output.

 Look at that, your first Python code!
 Who knew Python is just a big ol' calculator!
-But it can do so much more...#This is a comment.
-This is for a human to read (so you remember what your code does!)
+But it can do so much more...
-#Python ignores anything behind the '#'.

-#The next line is an example of a 'variable'.
-Assign values using a single '=' sign.
-timeStart=145

 ```python